 David Michael Harwood

 During his High School years, Harwood would play football and basketball.
 He experienced two major knee injuries during his time at Whiteville High School, but that didn’t stop him from playing football in college.
 Dax played Division I football at Eastern Carolina University.
-He eventually ended up transferring to UNC-Wilmington where he would battle with his passion to become a professional wrestler and finishing college.
+He eventually transferred to UNC-Wilmington, where he would battle with his passion for becoming a professional wrestler and finishing college.
 He left college with the plan of finishing in the future and pursued his dream of becoming a professional wrestler.

 Making the Jump Prior to Becoming FTR

 He came back from a tour with Pro Wrestling Zero1 in Japan and was ready to hang up his boots.
-Just a few days after he got a call from William Regal to come in for a tryout.
-He would then sign a developmental deal in 2012 and would be renamed, Scott Dawson.
-Dax would be in many thrown together tag teams in NXT and nothing was sticking.
+A few days later, he got a call from William Regal to come in for a tryout.
+He would then sign a developmental deal in 2012 and would be renamed Scott Dawson.
+Dax would be in many thrown-together tag teams in NXT, and nothing was sticking.
 He would tear a ligament in his knee that would sideline him for a lengthy time.
-Upon his return, he would team with new signee Dash Wilder and the two would be known as “The Mechanics”.
+Upon his return, he would team with new signee Dash Wilder, and the two would be known as “The Mechanics.”

 The Revival ( FTR )|Talent Preview